-The Regenerative Agriculture Innovation Network (REGAIN) is an online platform intended to support the efforts of regenerative agriculture educators, advocates, and leaders in the Upper Midwest and beyond.
+The Regenerative Ag Idea Network (REGAIN) is an online platform intended to support the efforts of regenerative agriculture educators, advocates, and leaders in the Upper Midwest and beyond.

 REGAIN provides a critical forum for individuals and organizations working in regenerative agriculture to learn and collaborate.
 REGAIN seeks to connect, inform, and empower educators, advocates, and leading practitioners working to advance regenerative agriculture.

 The Food Safety and Quality community of practice for local food Quality Management Systems and GroupGAP implementation.
 This group has a listserv for posting and responding to questions and meets monthly.
 To learn more or join, email Elizabeth Atwell.

 The Food Hub community of practice is an online listserv where practitioners learn from each other to build their capacity to support food hubs.
 Join here.

 The FSLN COVID-19 listserv connects food systems leaders across the U.S. and provides them with space to pose questions, share emerging strategies, and access resources in response to the impact of the COVID-19 pandemic on the food sector.
 Join here.